ashrarashru/Hishabee-Web-Automation-Selenium-with-TestNG-/README.md

 # ⚠️**Note**
-Running the full Gradle suite test is not possible right now because it contains a Bangla selector, which causes errors.
+Running the full Gradle suite test is not possible right now because it contains a **"Bangla"** selector, which causes errors.
 I know there is a solution for this, but I haven’t figured it out yet.
 For now, I run each feature individually instead.